-In this guide, we’re going to walk you through everything you need to know about hiking the Bell Rock and Courthouse Butte Loop Trail in Sedona, Arizona based on our experiences.
+In this guide we explain everything you need to know about hiking the Bell Rock and Courthouse Butte Loop Trail, based on our experiences.

-We hiked the popular Bell Rock and Courthouse Butte Loop Trail on a sunny but cold afternoon during our week long visit to Sedona at the end of 2021.
-It’s one of our favorite Sedona hiking trails.
+We hiked the full Bell Rock and Courthouse Butte Loop Trail on a sunny but cold day during our week long visit to Sedona at the end of 2021.
+And it instantly became one of our favorite Sedona hiking trails because it has scenery, seclusion and optional adventure elements.

 Hiking Statistics